 What exactly is technical translation from the linguistic point of view?

 A description of the process of translating technical texts is possible to comprehend only if one understands the general idea behind translation.
 What is meant by the above is specific type of communication, where both the addressor and the addressee of the message are limited to a particular technical field of study and use a language which is typical for the industry or even company they operate in.
 Thus the first characteristic of technical translations is the technical style, i.e. the mode of expressing one’s thoughts.
 Within style we can use various concepts which in case of technical texts shall convey particular information contained in a given document.
 Other language functions are limited to a minimum so that they do not disturb the usefulness of a text in particular applications of a given field of study.
-In other words, technical translations are to convey a message in its new language version to a speaker of that language without losing any data present in the source text.
-However, 1 to 1 (or word for word) translation is not possible due to language differences since each language uses different scopes of meaning of particular words and describes certain ideas in various ways.
+In other words, technical translations are to convey a message in its new language version to a speaker of that language without losing any data of the source text.
+However, 1 to 1 (or word for word) translation is not possible due to language differences since each language uses distinct scopes of meaning of particular words and describes certain ideas in various ways.
 In simple terms, the rules of particular languages vary to such an extent that it is not possible to translate a text using exactly the same words and sentences as in the original document.
-Free selection of words is not possible as it would be in poetry for instance.
+Free selection of words is not possible as it would be – for instance- in poetry.
 In case of non-poetic language one has to use strict rules of creating sentences which are commonly used, and violation of those rules would cause a misunderstanding.
 The technical style draws specific attention to avoiding such misunderstandings and wrong interpretations.
 Technical translation is a largely limited process with certain linguistic rules, repetitive structures and set expressions which apply in a given industry.
 It requires a certain “set of tools” to be used both while working on a translation and using the target language version of the text by its recipient.

 What does the technical translation process look like?